 From EDP Live Bands to the NOS Alive music festival

 At the age of 25, Churky - born Diogo Alexandre da Silva Rico Rodrigues - excels as a singer, guitarist, composer and music producer.
-And he has just been crowned the big winner of the 2018 EDP Live Bands competition.
+Recently, he was crowned the big winner of the 2018 EDP Live Bands competition.

 Besides the album he will record with Sony Music, this victory has granted him the opportunity to perform at NOS Alive '18 and at the Mad Cool Festival in Madrid.

 Diogo began his musical career playing with a cover band in bars when he was a teenager.

 Churky, his eternal nickname, became his nom de plume by chance and spontaneously, in line with this singer's style, to whom music comes naturally.

 We chatted with him to find out how it feels to drop out of school to become a musician - and to have, at the age of 25, an original album, a European tour, a brand new EP (Estórias), and even a Eurovision song.

 You started playing with The Blacknoises in bars when you were only 13 years old.
 How would you describe the experience of performing live at that age, and what kind of covers did you play?